splunk/observability-workshop/docs/apm/hotrod.md

 === "Input"

     ```bash
-    echo "Your µAPM environment is: $(hostname)-app-dev-workshop"
+    echo "Your µAPM environment is: $(hostname)-apm-env"
     ```

 === "Example Output"

     ```text
-    Your µAPM environment is: ip-172-31-30-133-app-dev-workshop
+    Your µAPM environment is: ip-172-31-30-133-apm-env
     ```
 ---